LostArtefacts/TRX/CONTRIBUTING.md

 ## New version releases

-New version releases happen automatically whenever a new tag is pushed to the `master` branch with the help of GitHub actions.
+New version releases happen automatically whenever a new tag is pushed to the `stable` branch with the help of GitHub actions.

 ## Supported compilers